Today we’re explaining to you all about using stock images for social media to grow your business!

 Quick snaps of their signature caramel macchiato and yummy cinnamon rolls won’t cut it, although she sure should throw them in.

 No, if she's to do this right, she'll need more.
-Pictures of people having a meeting over coffee, artsy shots of steamy hot coffee mugs with decorated foam, and many other inviting concepts related to relax, warming up, and having a nice time.
+Pictures of people having a meeting over coffee, artsy shots of steamy hot coffee mugs with decorated foam, and many other inviting concepts related to relaxing, warming up, and having a nice time.

 Have a look at this photo on the right.
 Wouldn't it be a perfect Instagram image?